ashleefv/ApplNumComp/L14: Introduction to GUIs.md

-# **Introduction to GUIs and MATLAB Capabilities**
+# **Lesson 14: Introduction to GUIs and MATLAB Capabilities**
-Graphical User Interfaces, or GUIs, are everywhere in our world.
+Graphical user interfaces (GUIs) are everywhere in the digital world.
-This lesson introduces this topic and an overview of the MATLAB functionality in creating them therein.
+This lesson introduces this topic and an overview of the MATLAB functionality in creating them.

 ### **Introductory videos**
  * [Introduction to Graphical User Interfaces](https://www.youtube.com/watch?v=XIGSJshYb90&feature=emb_title&ab_channel=CrashCourse)